Geo-Ron/esphome-PelletStove/README.md

 So the search was for a used pellet stove, that would fit the hole in the wall.

 It took me more then a year to find one with an acceptable price.
-My father died during my search, so he was not going to benefit from it anymore.
+My father passed away during my search, so he was not going to benefit from it anymore.

 Then I found one, the price was okay.
 The seller did not know of a manufacturer or model number.
 The gamble was on me to risk the money of someone else.